GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

     # specifying optimizer
     optimizer = optim.Adam (network.parameters(), lr=learning_rate)

-We can see the architecture of the Res34-Unet below.
-As noticed in the section above, this network is imported from the segmentation-models-PyTorch library, which contains many other architectures as well.
-You can import and use other available networks, trying to increase the accuracy.
+We can see the architecture of the ResNet-34-U-Net below.
+As noticed in the section above, this network is imported from the segmentation-models-pytorch library which contains many other architectures as well.
+You can import and use other available networks to try to increase the accuracy.

 .. code-block:: python

     print(network)

 Training deep neural networks is a challenging task, especially when we are dealing with data with big sizes or numbers.
-There are numerous factors and hyperparameters, which play an important role in the success of the network.
-One of these determining factors is the epoch number.
-The right number of epochs would help your network train well, however, the lower and higher numbers would make your network under-fitted or overfitted, respectively.
-With some types of data (such as images or videos), it is very time-consuming to repeat the training for different numbers of epoch numbers, to find the best one.
+There are numerous factors and hyperparameters which play an important role in the success of the network.
+One of these determining factors is the number of epochs.
+The right number of epochs would help your network train well.
+However, lower and higher numbers would make your network underfit or overfit, respectively.
+With some types of data (such as images or videos), it is very time-consuming to repeat the training for different numbers of epochs to find the best one.
 Poutyne library has provided some fascinating tools to address this problem.
-As you would notice in the following sections, by the use of `callbacks <https://poutyne.org/callbacks.html>`_, you would be able to record and retrieve the best parameters (weights) through your rather big number of epochs, without needing to repeat the training process again and again.
+As you would notice in the following sections, by the use of `callbacks <https://poutyne.org/callbacks.html>`_, you would be able to record and retrieve the best parameters (weights) through your rather big number of epochs without needing to repeat the training process again and again.
 Moreover, Poutyne also gives you the possibility to resume your training, from the last done epoch, if you feel the need for even more iterations.

 .. code-block:: python